Adematics/Langchain-Restaurant-Name-Generator/README.md

     ```

     > [!NOTE]
+    >
     > Replace the `AIzaSyCJBmdqxxxxxxxxxxxxxxxxxxxxx` with your GoogleAI api key.

 5. Create a `.gitignore` file, edit and add `.env` to ensure the `.env` file with the API key does not commit.

     ```console
     echo ".env" >> .gitignore
     ```

+    > [!NOTE]
+    > Highlights information that users should take into account, even when skimming.

+    > [!TIP]
+    > Optional information to help a user be more successful.

+    > [!IMPORTANT]
+    > Crucial information necessary for users to succeed.

+    > [!WARNING]
+    > Critical content demanding immediate user attention due to potential risks.

+    > [!CAUTION]
+    > Negative potential consequences of an action.

 ## Set up the Restaurant Name Generator Application